jcshih/SelectionRubyEval/README.md

 Enter a ruby expression, where the variable `x` will contain the selection as a string.
 To also evaluate the selection itself as a ruby expression, use `eval(x)`.

+Note: Currently, MultiRubyEval does not handle newlines, so each selection's input and output must reside on one line.

 Examples
 --------